Arabian-vACC/library/docs/policies/atc_operations/controller_operations_policy.md

 ---

-## Controller Bookings
+## 7. Controller Bookings

-### General
+### 7.1 General

 The [Arabian vACC ATC Booking System (Coming Soon™)](https://arabian-vacc.com) allows rated Resident or Visitor controllers to book ATC positions within the vACC.
 Bookings are also submitted to the VATSIM ATC system.

-### Booking a Position
+### 7.2 Booking a Position

 Controllers may only book positions they are authorized for or have received permission from an instructor/mentor to book ahead of a mentoring session.

-### ATC Booking Rules
+### 7.3 ATC Booking Rules

 Controllers must adhere to the following rules:

 - An ATC booking does not grant the member control of the position.
 - Controllers must comply with [VATSIM Code of Conduct: Section C5](https://vatsim.net/docs/policy/code-of-conduct).
 - All members must respect each other's bookings.
-- Only controllers rated Student 1 (S1) or higher may submit a booking.
+- The ATC Training Departments bookings for online sessions take priority over normal controller bookings.
 - Event bookings follow a different procedure and must not be made through this system.
+All event bookings take priority over anything else.
 - Controllers should avoid repeatedly booking the same positions.

-### Controllers Not Showing Up for a Booked Position
+### 7.4 Controllers Not Showing Up for a Booked Position

 Controllers must fulfill their bookings.
 If unable to attend, they must cancel their booking.
 Repeated no-shows may result in the revocation of booking privileges.

 ---

-## Controller Coordination
+## 8. Controller Coordination

-### Commencing a Session
+### 8.1 Commencing a Session

 Controllers must complete coordination procedures before opening any position.
 They must check the Arabian vACC Discord server to see if adjacent controllers are present in coordination channels.
+If there is no adjacent controllers on discord then you **shall** follow the procedure below

 ``` mermaid
 flowchart LR